-At this point the celebrant may ask the guests to all stand as they witness your vows to each other.
-Again your vows and promises could be exactly as you said at the registry office, or you can make up your own.
+The celebrant may ask the guests to all stand as they witness your vows to each other.
+Your vows and promises could be as you said at the registry office, or you can make up your own.
+For example:

 I call upon these persons here present to witness that I, John, do take you, Jane, to be my wedded wife.

-How you choose to have your rings presented is, again, up to you.
-Some couples have used quite extraordinary methods, delivered by a bird, in a receptacle that is significant to the couple – a walking boot, a significant person, a family pet etc. etc.
+How you choose to have your rings presented is also up to you.
+Some couples have used extraordinary methods such as delivery via a bird or animal or in a receptacle that is significant to the couple.

 Groom: I give you this ring as a sign of our love, trust and marriage.
 I promise to care for you above all others, to give you my love, friendship and support.
 I pledge my dedication to you for the rest of my life.
 To provide you with comfort, peace, happiness and strength.
 I promise for you to always be the key to my heart, and promise to look upon you forever with unconditional love.
 No amount of darkness can hide a spark of light.